 Hot Planet Cool Athletes Canada is a not-for-profit, charitable organization dedicated to educating and inspiring the next generation of climate champions.
-Our goal is to reach 10,000 students annually through in-school presentations and thousands more in remote and First Nations communities through VR experiences.
+Our goal is to reach 10,000 high school students annually through in-school presentations and thousands more in remote and First Nations communities through VR experiences.

 Board of Directors & Staff